bsnacks000/yearmonth/README.md

 # yearmonth

-A simple dataclass type that interfaces with pydantic.
+A simple ISO8601 compliant dataclass type that is interoperable with `pydantic`.

 Example usage: